Alex Van Pelt: Cleveland Browns

-On January 29, 2020, Van Pelt was hired by the Cleveland Browns as their offensive coordinator under head coach Kevin Stefanski.
-Stefanski missed the team's wild card playoff game against the Pittsburgh Steelers on January 10, 2021, and Van Pelt took over as offensive play caller for the game.
+On January 29, 2020, Van Pelt was hired by the Cleveland Browns as their offensive coordinator under new head coach Kevin Stefanski.
+Stefanski missed the Wild Card Round against the Pittsburgh Steelers on January 10, 2021, and Van Pelt took over as the offensive play caller for the 48–37 road victory.

 On February 26, 2023, Van Pelt added the role of quarterbacks coach to his title.
 On January 17, 2024, Van Pelt was fired by the Browns following the team's 45–14 loss to the Houston Texans in the AFC playoffs.

 New England Patriots

 On February 1, 2024, Van Pelt was named the new offensive coordinator for the New England Patriots under new head coach Jerod Mayo.
-However, Mayo was fired after a 4-13 season in 2024, and Van Pelt was not retained by the Patriots upon the hiring of new head coach Mike Vrabel.
+However, Mayo was fired after a 4–13 season in 2024, and Van Pelt was replaced by Josh McDaniels as offensive coordinator after the hiring of new head coach Mike Vrabel.

 Los Angeles Rams

-On February 24, 2025, the Rams franchise announced the hiring of Van Pelt as a senior offensive assistant for head coach Sean McVay.
+On February 24, 2025, the Los Angeles Rams announced the hiring of Van Pelt as a senior offensive assistant for head coach Sean McVay.

+Atlanta Falcons

+On January 31, 2026, Van Pelt was hired to serve as the quarterbacks coach of the Atlanta Falcons, reuniting him with head coach Kevin Stefanski, for whom he served as the offensive coordinator in Cleveland.

 Personal life

-Alex is married to his wife Brooke and have three children.
+Van Pelt and his wife, Brooke, have three children.